localytics/localytics-cordova/README.md

 [Follow these instructions to add the proper location prompt messages to your Info.plist.](https://docs.localytics.com/dev/ios.html#add-location-always-usage-plist-places-ios)

 Next, [ensure you request notification permissions by following these steps.](https://docs.localytics.com/dev/ios.html#register-for-places-notifications-ios).

+If you are using manual integration, make sure you handle the opened notification by [following these steps](https://docs.localytics.com/dev/ios.html#handle-places-notification-ios).

 > Note: If you already call registerPush() in your app then you won't need to follow the second step to request notification permissions.